BhumikaJoshi/Cyclic-Executive-Scheduler/README.txt

 3. Assumed Granularity to be 0.5 ms

-What I have not done:

-I did not do the CalculateParameters module and printResults module.
-I did not do commenting properly.

 How to run

 Open the terminal and go to location where folder is present